bobby-tablez/Py-BATCH-Fuscator/README.md

 # Py-BATCH-Fuscator
-A Python script which simply obfuscates a batch scripts by messing with the encoding.
+A set of Python scripts that use a known method of batch script obfuscation by messing with the encoding.
 Simply pass in the file name ending in either .cmd or .bat as a parameter.

 To encode:
 `python pbf-obfuscate.py myfile.cmd`